-- Women age 21-64 who had cervical cytology performed every 3 years. - Women age 30-64 who had cervical cytology/human papillomavirus (HPV) co-testing performed every 5 years.
+- Women age 21-64 who had cervical cytology performed every 3 years - Women age 30-64 who had cervical cytology/human papillomavirus (HPV) co-testing performed every 5 years

-• Women 23 through 64 years of age with a medical visit during the measurement period.
+• Women 23 through 64 years of age with a medical visit during the measurement period automated system does not include them.
+In addition, if your state uses different codes for EPSDT visits, those codes should be added.

-Note: Include women born on or after January 1, 1955, and on or before December 31, 1995.
+Note: Include women with birthdate on or after January 2, 1955, and birthdate on or before January 1, 1997.